As ratings drop, Putin defends record, says better life awaits Russians

 “It’s true that real incomes have been falling for several years,” responded Putin.
 “The biggest fall was in 2016, but now incomes have gradually started to recover,” he said, blaming past volatility in energy markets.

-A major public spending program called National Projects would boost living standards, he said: “The results of this should be being felt this year and next year.”
+A major public spending program called National Projects would boost living standards, he said, during a TV appearance that lasted over four hours.
+“The results of this should be being felt this year and next year.”

 The Russian leader reminded voters that for all their problems they were better off now than in the 1990s, before he came to power, when the Soviet Union’s collapse sent incomes plunging and caused mass unemployment.